30 Funniest Sitcoms Of All Time

 This single-camera comedy is perhaps one of the best sitcoms on television today.
 Truthfully, sitcoms are seeing a decline in quality these days, but Black-ish is an exception.
 It’s the story of a dysfunctional, upper-middle-class African-American family, in which the jokes are poignant and themes are often culturally relevant.
-It’s bright spot in today’s oversaturated TV market.
+It’s a bright spot in today’s oversaturated TV market.

 The Simpsons (2009 to 2015)

 Let’s face it: Homer, Marge, Bart, Lisa, and Maggie are America’s true first family.
 You don’t become the longest-running scripted show in the history of television without amazing laughs, incisive cultural commentary, and truly lovable characters who stand the test of time.
-And for more great TV coverage, here are the 30 Funniest Sitcom Characters of All Time.

 Frasier (1993 to 2004)